pagesource/component-generator/README.md

 # Generate Plop

-Generate-plop is a simple cli for generating component really fast.
+Generate-plop is a simple cli for generating new components really fast and consistently.
 It can help you to scaffold components, templates, hooks, services and pages (Next.js) simply by running few cli commands.
 Say goodbye to copy-paste existing components and cleaning them up before you can work on actual task.